WeiyuanDeng/Dancing-Robot/README.md

 This is a simple algorithm that is able to let a 3D humanoid robot model dance with different songs that is detected.

-Currently supports ten songs (more could be added) with only two movement, there will be improvement on different  and more movements soon.
+Currently supports ten songs (more could be added if you like) with only one movement (working on two or three), there will be improvement on different  and more movements soon.

 ## Demo (To be continue...)